sv-user Nov. 20, 2025

 permit persist user as root

-permit nopass user as server
+permit nopass keepenv user as srv

 #!/bin/sh

-# /home/user/.config/sv/server/run
+# /home/user/.config/sv/myserver/run

 exec 2>&1